OMENScan/Auto4n6/README.md

  <li> Run <a href=https://github.com/log2timeline/plaso> Plaso</a> (Log2Timeline) against the Triage Collection to create a Super Timeline</li>
 </ul>

+Since Triage collections can be organized in many different ways, the first thing that you will need to determine is how to unzip the collection.
+The <b>ColProcess.ACQ</b> script can be modified to Unzip the collection into the directories that will then be parsed and processed.
+The default scripts were designed, and function with the <a href=https://www.blueteamvillage.org/>Blue Team Village</b> BTV5 (DEF CON 30) triage collections from <a href=https://media.blueteamvillage.org/DC30/Obsidian/> Project Obsidian</b>.
+These can be found on the <a href=https://media.blueteamvillage.org/DC30/Obsidian/>BTV Media Server</a>.

+Once Auto4n6 is setup, these
+<a href=https://media.blueteamvillage.org/DC30/Obsidian/>Triage Collections</a> can be used to test it.
+They should work without any further modifications.

-For this to work properly, you will need to edit the
+When setting up Auto4n6 for your own individual collections, you will need to edit the
 <a href=https://github.com/OMENScan/TriageReport> TriageReport</a>
-Confiquration file to point to all the artifacts in the collection.
+Confiquration file to point to all the unzipped artifacts in the collection.
+When testing this with the
+<a href=https://media.blueteamvillage.org/DC30/Obsidian/>BTV Triage Collections</a> no modifications should be necessary.

 The Default Configuration File will be in <b>&Dir\TriageReport\AChReport.cfg</b> but that can be changed in the <b>ColProcess.ACQ</b> Script.